Negative-light/PUBLIC_VUALT/GABC SS-The Battle Field.md

 # Today
 Our focus today will be on the battle field.

-> [!NOTE] Last Weeks Lesson was done early
-> I accidentally skipped two chapters.
-This is kinda a catchup lesson

 In a normal battle field you have battle fronts for example in World War 2 had 10 fronts, the African, Middle Eastern, Mediterranean, Western, Atlantic, Eastern, Indian, Pacific, China and Southeast Asia front [^1].
 Within the battle fronts there were various battle lines where the Allies or the Axis gained/lost ground.
 In essence a Battle Front is "the war" and a battle line is just "the battle".
 Additionally what defines World War 2 is the new weaponry.
 This includes the nuclear weapons, the start of electronic warfare and tank based warfare.

 Similarly Spiritual Warfare has battle fronts, battle lines and a unique set of weapons and strategies used that define the war.

+> [!NOTE]
+> It is important to check the footnotes of this study as there are some clarifications included in them.

 ## Weaponry
-Lets start with focusing on the weapons that you are likly too see being used.
+Lets start with focusing on the weapons that you are likely too see being used.
 Note that these are not guns, or swords by more or less methodologies, or attempts used by Satan against us.

 ### Bad Questions
 In [[30-Spiritual/BIBLE_CSB_MD/Genesis/Gen 3|Gen 3]] we have the fall of man.
 This is all precipitated via a question that the serpent (which we assume to be Satan) asks "Did God Really Say".
 Questions like this can be dangerous.
 But it is important too realize a few things.